Čiobiškis Manor: Stefan Aleksander Piłsudski (1823-1864)

+When Jan died in 1837, Čiobiškis was passed down to his grandson, Stefan Aleksander Piłsudski.

-In 1857, Čiobiškis was visited by Count Konstanty Tyszkiewicz (1806-1868), an archaeologist and ethnographer.
+In 1857, Čiobiškis was visited by Count Konstanty Tyszkiewicz, an archaeologist and ethnographer.
 Tyszkiewicz was performing an expedition on the river Neris, from the source to the mouth.
-He wrote in his book ‘Neris ir jos krantai’ (en: ‘Neris and its Banks') commenting on Čiobiškis (translated):“Čiobiškis is the landowner Piłsudski’s estate. [...]
+He wrote in his book Neris ir jos krantai (en: 'Neris and its Banks') commenting on Čiobiškis (translated):"Čiobiškis is the landowner Piłsudski's estate. [...]
 On the shores of the Neris, in the greenery of old trees and gardens, its masonry manor house was lighted by the greenhouses along the Neris shore.
 The chapel was bollous and graceful, although small.
 It has recently been built.
-The manor house is one of those rare and magnificent buildings, which are so rare in our country… The brave proportions and fine contours reflect the art of Gucevičius' architecture.”
+The manor house is one of those rare and magnificent buildings, which are so rare in our country… The brave proportions and fine contours reflect the art of Gucevičius' architecture".

 Konstantin Aleksander Piłsudski (1852-1903)

-Čiobiškis was passed down to Stefan Piłsudski's son Konstantin Aleksander Piłsudski (1852-1903) and then probably to his son, Eugeniusz Antoni Piłsudski (1888-c1914).
+Čiobiškis was passed down to Stefan Piłsudski's son Konstantin Aleksander Piłsudski (1852–1903) and then probably to his son, Eugeniusz Antoni Piłsudski (1888-c1914).

 In 1910, Čiobiškis was sold out of the Piłsudski family to Russian colonists.
-It had been in the Piłsudski family for 116 years or 5 generations.
+It had been in the Piłsudski family for 116 years or five generations.